MEMBERS and FRIENDS

 - Remove canvas covers in focsle, etc.

 - Find a way to use wind scoops for air flow, industrial fan(s) in manholes, ETC.

 - Make opening forward turret door bar easier to remove to open.Also, the pilothouse doors.

 - Remove rotten, rusty, moldy wood boards and metal from forward cargo hold sump area.

 - Set traps and kill mice in staff area, gift shop, bar room, galley, clean up their messes.

-Please Note: The forward cargo holds and other areas that need cleanup will not take place without SPM Personnel Present!!
-Probably will take place on Sunday??
+Please Note: Any cargo holds and other areas that need cleanup, will not take place without SPM Personnel Present!!

-*If you are a leader of a task during the project work weekend and, you were assigned to bring supplies and equipment, please click on this link to see what you were assigned to bring to the project.
-(Link not provided yet)!
+*If you are a leader of a task during the project work weekend and, you were assigned to bring supplies and equipment, please let Phil K or Megan Meyer know who you are and where to find the list where you were assigned.

 The large list of tasks continues to grow as the project draws near.